stevegt/grokker/README-vscode.md

+See the end of README-neovim.md for example usage.
+This file is for setting up similar keybindings in Visual Studio Code.

-In Visual Studio Code (VS Code), you can achieve similar functionality by creating a custom keybinding and defining a task to run the external command.
+In Visual Studio Code (VS Code), create a custom keybinding and defining a task to run the external command.
 Here's how you can do it:

 1. **Create a Task**: Define a task that runs your external command.